ianrenas/ChatApp/README.md

 The chat must provide users with two additional communication features: sending images and location data.
 Data gets stored online and offline.

-Technical
+Technical:
-React Native
+React Native,
 Expo

-Setting up Expo
+Setting up Expo:
 'npm install expo-cli --global'

 Download 'Expo App' for your phone.

-Run the app
+Run the app:
 To launch the app run 'expo start' or 'npm start'.
 Your browser will open up a new tab.
 You'll see options for running the app directly on your phone or on your computer browser.